fathinzy/npd-project-management/README.md

 A full-stack web application for tracking New Product Development (NPD) parts through **APQP** (Advanced Product Quality Planning) and **PPAP** (Production Part Approval Process) workflows in a manufacturing environment — including sample build scheduling, document management, and customer ETD tracking.

-> **Origin story:** I built this as a manufacturing/quality engineer, not a developer.
+> **Origin story:** I built this as a Project engineer (Manufacturing), not a developer.
 Our team was tracking 80+ NPD parts across APQP/PPAP stages using shared Excel files — which meant version conflicts, no audit trail, and zero real-time visibility for management.
 This project replaced that process with a centralized, multi-user system.
 It's also the project I used to teach myself full-stack and cloud engineering fundamentals.

 🔗 **Live demo:** _[Work In Progress]_
 📺 **Walkthrough:** _[Work In Progress]_